-- Mahalalel lived sixty-five years, then became the father of Jared.
-Mahalalel lived after he became the father of Jared eight hundred thirty years, and became the father of other sons and daughters.
-All of the days of Mahalalel were eight hundred ninety-five years, then he died. - Jared lived one hundred sixty-two years, then became the father of Enoch.
+Mahalalel lived sixty-five years, then became the father of Jared.
+Mahalalel lived after he became the father of Jared eight hundred and thirty years, and became the father of other sons and daughters.
+All of the days of Mahalalel were eight hundred and ninety-five years, then he died.

+Jared lived one hundred and sixty-two years, then became the father of Enoch.
 Jared lived after he became the father of Enoch eight hundred years, and became the father of other sons and daughters.
-All of the days of Jared were nine hundred sixty-two years, then he died. - Enoch lived sixty-five years, then became the father of Methuselah.
+All of the days of Jared were nine hundred and sixty-two years, then he died.

+Enoch lived sixty-five years, then became the father of Methuselah.
 After Methuselah's birth, Enoch walked with God for three hundred years, and became the father of more sons and daughters.
-All the days of Enoch were three hundred sixty-five years.
-Enoch walked with God, and he was not found, for God took him. - Methuselah lived one hundred eightyseven years, then became the father of Lamech.
-Methuselah lived after he became the father of Lamech seven hundred eighty-two years, and became the father of other sons and daughters.
-All the days of Methuselah were nine hundred sixty-nine years, then he died. - Lamech lived one hundred eighty-two years, then became the father of a son.
+All the days of Enoch were three hundred and sixty-five years.
+Enoch walked with God, and he was not found, for God took him.

+Methuselah lived one hundred and eightyseven years, then became the father of Lamech.
+Methuselah lived after he became the father of Lamech seven hundred and eighty-two years, and became the father of other sons and daughters.
+All the days of Methuselah were nine hundred and sixty-nine years, then he died.

+Lamech lived one hundred and eighty-two years, then became the father of a son.
 He named him Noah, saying, "This one will comfort us in our work and in the toil of our hands, caused by the ground which the LORD has cursed."
-Lamech lived after he became the father of Noah five hundred ninety-five years, and became the father of other sons and daughters.
-All the days of Lamech were seven hundred seventy-seven years, then he died.
+Lamech lived after he became the father of Noah five hundred and ninety-five years, and became the father of other sons and daughters.
+All the days of Lamech were seven hundred and seventy-seven years, then he died.

-32 Noah was five hundred years old, then Noah became the father of Shem, Ham, and Japheth.
+Noah was five hundred years old, then Noah became the father of Shem, Ham, and Japheth.

 When men began to multiply on the surface of the ground, and daughters were born to them, God's sons saw that men's daughters were beautiful, and they took any that they wanted for themselves as wives.
-The LORD said, "My Spirit will not strive with man forever, because he also is flesh; so his days will be one hundred twenty vears."
+The LORD said, "My Spirit will not strive with man forever, because he also is flesh; so his days will be one hundred and twenty years."
 The Nephilim\ were in the earth in those days, and also after that, when God's sons came in to men's daughters and had children with them.
 Those were the mighty men who were of old, men of renown.

-The LORD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of man's heart was continually only The LORD was sorry that he had made man on the earth, and it grieved him in his heart.
-The LORD said, "I will destroy man whom I have created from the surface of the ground-man, along with animals, creeping things, and birds of the sky-for I am sorry that I have made them."

-But Noah found favor in the LORD's eyes.
+The LORD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of man's heart was continually only evil.
+The LORD was sorry that he had made man on the earth, and it grieved him in his heart.
+The LORD said, "I will destroy man whom I have created from the surface of the ground -man, along with animals, creeping things, and birds of the sky-for I am sorry that I have made them."
+But Noah found favour in the LORD's eyes.

-This is the history of the generations of Noah: Noah was a righteous man, blameless among the people of his time.
+This is the history of the generations of Noah: Noah was a righteous man, blameless amongst the people of his time.
 Noah walked with God.
-Noah became the father of three sons: Shem, Ham, and Japheth.
-The earth was corrupt before God, and the earth was filled with violence.
-God saw the earth, and saw that it was corrupt, for all flesh had corrupted their way on the earth.